cepharum/txf/README.md

 # Installation

-Let's create a typical Hello-World-application ...
+## Primer

+txf is a PHP framework for rapidly developing PHP-based web applications.
+Previously it was designed to work out of the box by unzipping it into some folder accessible from the web and append one ore more web applications relying on this single installation.
+This design, however, wasn't suitable for managing either application and framework in distinct projects to be versioned separately.
+That's why the framework was refactored so all framework-specific files can be put in a common subfolder of some project reyling on txf framework.
+However this refactored framework doesn't work out of the box anymore.

-## Prerequisites
+## Find Root

-### Choose Names

-1. Choose a name for your application.
-In this example we call it `foobar`.
-2. Choose a name for your initial view.
-Let's call it `home`.
+This setup relies on at least two projects to be set up and used separately.
+One of these is TXF.
+Any web application will be another project.
+All these projects reside in a common folder which is considered to be your web root folder.
+You might use some subfolder of your web server's document root, of course.
+But even then TXF and any application are both contained as another subfolder in that common container.

+Lets consider this common container to be `/var/www/mycontainer`.

-## Download TXF to your Web Space
+## Get TXF

-1. Log in to your web server.
-2. Switch to your web space folder: `cd /var/www`
+Clone TXF framework into folder `/var/www/mycontainer/txf`:

-3. Clone git repository: `git clone https://github.com/cepharum/txf.git`
+    git clone https://github.com/cepharum/txf.git /var/www/mycontainer/txf

-Now you have folder /var/www/txf/txf containing all files of framework.
+Folder `/var/www/mycontainer/txf` is now containing all files of framework.

-## Create application folder
+## Create Your Application

-First, create folder for your application next to the inner txf folder:
+Create folder for your application's individual files next to folder `txf`:

-    mkdir /var/www/txf/foobar
+    mkdir /var/www/mycontainer/foobar

-Next create script for rendering initial view.

-    cat >/var/www/txf/foobar/home.php <<EOT
-    <?php
+Next write this simple script into file `/var/www/mycontainer/foobar/home.php`:

-    namespace de\toxa\txf;
+    <?php namespace de\toxa\txf;
     view::main( "Hello World!" );
-    EOT

-This will write the script

-    <?php
-    namespace de\toxa\txf;
-    view::main( "Hello World!" );

-to the file `/var/www/txf/foobar/home.php`.

 ## Set up Web Server Software

 Setting up server involves these tasks:

-1. Ensure requests are forwarded to capturing collector script of txf in `/var/www/txf/run.php`.
+1. Ensure requests are forwarded to capturing collector script of txf in `/var/www/mycontainer/txf/run.php`.
 2. Include rule for showing initial view of application unless user is explicitly requesting view.

 ### Apache 2.2+